JZilla808/chasegpt-ai-image-generator/README.md

-# Welcome to the ChaseGPT AI Image Generator Repository
+# Welcome to the ChaseGPT AI Image Generator

 This innovative web application leverages the power of OpenAI's ChatGPT and DALL-E models to generate creative images based on user prompts.
 It's a showcase of integrating AI with modern web technologies to create a seamless and interactive user experience.